The Truth About $300 Senior Apartments: A Complete Guide for Low Income Residents

 - Low Income: at or below 80% of AMI

-For Section 8 housing, your household income cannot exceed 50% of the median income for your area.
-Limits vary widely by location.
-In British Columbia, the Senior's Rental Housing program ranges from about $65,500 in Northern BC to $80,800 in the Lower Mainland.
+For Section 8 housing, your household income generally cannot exceed 50% of the median income for your area, the level HUD calls very low income.
+Limits vary widely by location, so check the figure HUD publishes for your county.

 Age and disability requirements